iridakos/iridakos.github.io/_posts/2019-04-07-dockerizing-a-rails-application.markdown

 - *cable.yml*
   - **REDIS_URL**: redis://172.17.0.1:6379/1

-To create the container for the image we created in this post passing the required environment variables, use:
+To create the container for the image that we created in this post passing the required environment variables, use:

 ```bash
 sudo docker run --name rails-chat-tutorial-web \